When you have cancer, the disease and its treatment might make you feel tired and weak. But eating the right foods can help.

 Choose healthy fats.
 Fat helps keep your body warm and helps send key nutrients throughout your body.
 But some fats are better than others.
 Saturated fats, found mostly in animal products like full-fat dairy and meat, raise your risk for heart disease.

 Get most of your fat from healthy unsaturated fats, such as those in vegetable oils and seafood.
-Research suggests that the omega-3 fats found in fish may curb CLL activity.
+Research suggests that the omega-3 fats found in fish may curb cancer cell development

 Drink plenty of fluids.
 Your cells need water to work properly.
 When you don't drink enough, you become dehydrated.
 This can make you tired, dizzy, and confused.
 You may get a headache.
-Drinking up can help ease symptoms of CLL, such as constipation and fatigue.
-Certain CLL treatments and their side effects, such as nausea and diarrhea, can also lead to dehydration.
+Drinking up can help ease symptoms of cancer, such as constipation and fatigue.
+Certain cancer treatments like radiation and chemotherapy have side effects, such as nausea and diarrhea, which can also lead to dehydration.

 You need roughly 8 cups of water every day, but check with your health care team.
 They may recommend a drink, such as a sports beverage or broth, to replace electrolytes.
 To get enough fluids, don't wait to drink until you're thirsty.
 Sip regularly.